 The Particle Collisions Project

-This project demonstrates how to implement a particle collision system that is capable of resolving collisions between particles and the existing RigidShape objects.
+>>HEREThis project demonstrates how to implement a particle collision system that is capable of resolving collisions between particles and the existing RigidShape objects.
 You can see an example of this project running in Figure 10-2.
 The source code of this project is located in the chapter10/10.2.particle_collisions folder.

+>>HERE

 Figure 10-2.
 Running the Particle Collisions project

-The controls of the project are identical to the previous project and supports all of the rigid shape and collision controls.
+>>HEREThe controls of the project are identical to the previous project and supports all of the rigid shape and collision controls.
 The controls that are specific to the particle system are as follows:

 Q key: To spawn particles at the current mouse position